a3bc/CGU/EN/V5/index.md

     easily accessible form, to help you understand how your data are processed.

-# 2. Data are collected fairly and in a transparent manner
+# 2. Data is collected fairly and in a transparent manner

 1\.
 In order to ensure fair and transparent data collection, we provide
     information on each processing operation we carry out by means of